ergosumx/tokenx/docs/comparison.md

 - ✅ You're building production ML/NLP pipelines
 - ✅ You want compatibility with Python transformers library
 - ❌ You can deploy native dependencies

-### Choose **ErgoX.TokenX.Tiktoken** if:
-- ✅ You're using only OpenAI GPT models
-- ✅ You need accurate token counting for OpenAI API
-- ✅ You want minimal API surface
-- ✅ You prioritize encoding speed over features
-- ❌ You don't need advanced tokenization features

 ---